 6.5 Use Case 5: Heterogeneous systems

+{Contributor’s note: It is proposed to provide additional text regarding this use case and legacy systems to address the editor’s note in this section.
+This additional text is in keeping with section 3.5/[IETF CLUE UCS] which states “(We are not here talking about legacy systems, but rather systems built to participate in such a conference, although they are single stream only.)”.
+It does not matter what the underlying technology is to determine to whether a device is “legacy” or not, the deciding factor is whether it supports telepresence related protocols (or protocol extensions). }

 This use case illustrates the common meeting scenario for people to join the conference from a variety of environments, using different types of endpoint devices.
 In a multi-screen immersive telepresence conference may include someone on a PC-based video conferencing system, a participant calling in by phone, and someone on a handheld device.
+This use case assumes that the different endpoint devices are able to participate is signalling related to Telepresence systems.
+Legacy systems that do not understand telepresence related protocols (or protocol extensions) are not in scope.
 Figure 5 illustrates the use case.

-NOTE - This use case does not involve legacy systems.